aegiswp/theme/README.md

 ## Demos

 Unfortunately, at the moment, we do not have any demos setup yet.
 Even so, we will be toiling on quite a few uniquely crafted demos without following what typically is offered within the ecosystem.

+## Roadmap

+Fortunately, Séance has a [public roadmap](https://trello.com/c/QEw6yBCP/18-introducting-seance) that can be accessed to observe both its development and progress.

+## Credits

+The thumbnail on this README.md file:

+["AEON"](https://www.midjourney.com/) generated on Midjourney by Atmostfear Entertaiment, CCO